axelvaldez/radical-companies/_posts/2024/2024-03-12-Everybody is Goodm.markdown

  <div class="quotespan">Linda DiProperzio quotes Rahil Briggs, a child psychologist at The Children&rsquo;s Hospital at Montefiore in New York City. <im>All About Child Speech and Language Milestones</im>.
 August 16, 2023.</div>

  <h1></h1>
- <p>People who learn this learn to communicate via stories.k And stories are the core of communities.
+ <p>People who learn this learn, learn to communicate via stories.
+And stories are the core of communities.
  </p>